-Mark Mullinix is first vice president and chief operating officer at the Federal Reserve Bank of Richmond.
-He has responsibility for the Bank's payments systems, outreach, financial management, information technology and corporate support services functions.
+Mark L. Mullinix was appointed first vice president and chief operating officer at the Federal Reserve Bank of Richmond on June 1, 2013.
+He is the second ranking officer in the Bank and chairs the Bank’s Management Committee.
+Mullinix has responsibility for the Bank's regional community outreach, payments services, financial management, information technology and corporate support services.

-During his career, Mark has been a passionate community advocate, serving on the boards of the Los Angeles and Oklahoma City United Way organizations, Junior Achievement of Southern California and the Arizona Council on Economic Education.
+A lifelong advocate for community engagement, Mullinix currently serves as vice chair of the Capital Region Collaborative Organizing Council, on the boards of the United Way of Greater Richmond & Petersburg and Chamber RVA, and on the Executive Advisory Council of the Robins School of Business at the University of Richmond.
+He previously served on the boards of the Los Angeles and Oklahoma City United Way organizations, Junior Achievement of Southern California and the Arizona Council on Economic Education.
 He has also been engaged with the Marine Corps Scholarship Foundation, Women’s Unlimited of San Francisco and Claremont Graduate University's Tomas Rivera Policy Institute.

-He received his bachelor’s degree in international relations from the University of Kansas, earned his master’s degree in international relations from Tufts University’s Fletcher School of Law and Diplomacy and is a graduate of the University of Wisconsin’s Graduate School of Banking.
+Mullinix received his bachelor’s degree from the University of Kansas and his master’s from the Fletcher School of Law and Diplomacy at Tuft’s University.
+He is also a graduate of the University of Wisconsin’s Graduate School of Banking.